aknrg77/aknrg77/README.md

 <br />

-Hi, I'm Anurag, an aspiring Full Stack Web Developer 🚀 from [@JUIT](https://www.juit.ac.in/).
+Hi, I'm Anurag, an aspiring Full Stack Web Developer 🚀 from India and currently an intern in [@Paathsala.world](https://paathshala.world/) ,Student of [@Jaypee University of Information Technology](https://www.juit.ac.in/).

 <br />